iontodirel/find_devices/README.md

 The program will print `plughw:1,0`

-For a more complex scripting example look at `find_devices_scripting.sh`
+For a more complex scripting example look at `examples/find_devices_scripting_example.sh`

 ## Building